GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/in-app-purchase/index.md

 Make sure you register them all and finalize registration before ordering an item.

-**Update a variable when an item is updated**
+**Update a variable when an item event is triggered**
-When an event is triggered for an item (item loaded, approved, already owned, etc..), this sets a scene variable to true.
+When an event is triggered for an item (approved or finished), this sets a scene variable to true.
 You can then compare the value of the variable in a condition, and have actions launched to react to the changes.

 ## Conditions

+**Check if item is owned**
+Returns true if the item with ID is owned, false otherwise. (can return false until the store is initialized).

 **Store is ready**
 Triggers after finalizing the registration, when items can be used (you can get data of an item like the price, you can use the action to order an item...).